WICG/service-worker-static-routing-api/README.md

 ### How Chrome implements this?

-The Google Chrome team starts the Oritin Trial from M116, and the implementation has slightly been chagned from M117.
+The Google Chrome team starts the Origin Trial from M116, and the implementation has slightly been changed from M117.
 It has been explained in [a separate document](update-from-chrome-m116.md).

 There was `registerRouter()`.
 For ease of understanding the latest routes, it can be called once.
 However, it made it difficult for